Employment Lawyer Toronto Consultations

 After you call to set up your consultation, an employment lawyer will listen to your story, ask you questions about facts you may have missed and take thoughtful analysis of your employment issue before providing you an opinion.

 If you were let go (terminated, fired) or have any other questions about employment law (contracts, constructive dismissal, human rights), an employment lawyer will advise if you have a case or an issue we can resolve.

 At the end of the consultation, we will advise how we can help, what steps we would take, how long it will take and how much it will cost to retain one of our top employment and labour lawyers.

 We adhere to the strictest privacy policies.
 Rest assured, we will keep confident all the information you give us about your personal work file.
 We will never divulge anything you tell us over the phone or email to any other individual or company, including your employer, ever.

-After your consultation with an employment lawyer, there is no obligation whatsoever to hire our law firm.
+After your consultation with an employment lawyer, there is no obligation whatsoever to thereafter retain our law firm.
 There will be no high-pressure sales tactics either.
 In fact, if we feel we cant help you, we will tell you straight up, or we will refer you to someone who can.
-We just want what is best for you – that is why we became employment lawyers for employees.
-We enjoy helping people who work.
+We just want what is best for you.

 Step 1: You Tell Your Story

 Our goal in an initial consultation is to get all the information we need from you for the lawyer to determine whether your issue requires our law firm’s help, and if so, how we can achieve the best result.